dipoisola/evangelist/README.md

 # Developer Evangelist

-This is a package that tells your developer status based on the number of repositories on your Github account.
+This is a package that tells your developer status based on the number of repositories you have on your Github account.

-With at least 5 repositories and at most 10 repositories, the status of Junior Evangelist is achieved.
+Having at least 5 repositories and at most 10 repositories makes you a Junior Evangelist.

 With at least 11 repositories and at most 20 repositories, the status of Associate Evangelist is achieved.